 When you code your data reading through a document, listening to audio data, viewing an image or video file, you are linking codes to quotations.
-You can also link quotations to codes in a network, but this is more exceptional rather than a regular procedure.
+This can also be done via drag & drop from the Project Explorer or any of the entity browsers to the list of codes or quotations in a manager.